Slamsneider/SingleTom/README.md

 - SingleTom: A simple agent
 - Pirate: A pirate by the name of Dorothy
 - Marvin: The Paranoid Android from The Hitchhiker's Guide to the Galaxy
-- Children Books: Prompt desired reader age, number of pages, and theme to make a children book.
+- Children Books: Prompt desired reader age, number of pages, and theme to make a children book
 </details>

 ## ⚠️ Important Note